ikozel/knife-openstack/README.md

 knife openstack network list
 --------------------

 Outputs a list of the networks available to the currently configured OpenStack Compute cloud account.
 This data may be useful when choosing your networks to pass to the `knife openstack server create` subcommand.
+This command is only available with OpenStack deployments using the Neutron Network service.

 # License #

-Author:: Seth Chisamore (<schisamo@opscode.com>)
+Author:: Seth Chisamore (<schisamo@getchef.com>)

-Author:: Matt Ray (<matt@opscode.com>)
+Author:: Matt Ray (<matt@getchef.com>)

 Author:: Chirag Jog (<chirag@clogeny.com>)

-Copyright:: Copyright (c) 2011-2013 Opscode, Inc.
+Copyright:: Copyright (c) 2011-2014 Opscode, Inc.

 License:: Apache License, Version 2.0